missionpinball/mpf-docs/config/achievement_groups.rst

 Causes the states of the available achievements in this group to be rotated to the right.

+Note that the ``allow_selection_change_while_disabled:`` controls whether these events will work when the achievement group is disabled.

 This is used to "switch" the current selected achievement.
 For example, many games have main achievements you need to complete to get to wizard mode.